AyNeumann/ReportManager/README.md

 ### Create a Customers with adresses, reports and commennts:
 **URL**: http://localhost:8080/customer

+*Notes*:
-*Note*: Each customer must be created separately.
+  - Each customer must be created separately.
+  - This does not link the report to the customer.
+This must be done manually by updating the 'customer_customer_number' column in the 'report' table, see next section.
 ```json
 {
     "lastName": "Durand",